College of Liberal Arts

 Please see the explanation of this University requirement under Degrees: Bachelor of Arts.

 Within the College of Liberal Arts, only those students majoring in linguistics, psychology, theatre and dance, or women's studies may use American Sign Language (ASL) to fulfill their foreign language proficiency requirement.
 English teaching majors who plan to pursue deaf studies may petition the English department to use ASL to fulfill their foreign language proficiency requirement.

-The College of Liberal Arts offers a number of managed study abroad programs that are administered by college faculty and the College of Liberal Arts Center for Study Abroad.
+The College of Liberal Arts offers a number of managed study abroad programs that are administered by college faculty and the College of Liberal Arts.
 These programs provide opportunities for liberal arts students as well as students in other colleges to experience and learn about different cultures and, in non-English-speaking countries, to increase proficiency in a foreign language.

 Because the college administers these programs, registration, finances, and other logistics are streamlined and simple.
 Students pay UNH tuition and a single program fee, which covers housing, excursions, and, in some cases, board.
 Most UNH student fees are waived with the exception of the technology fee, a study abroad administration fee, and an international travel insurance fee.
-Students are guaranteed a full semester of credits (16) for the semester-long programs, and students are eligible for federal financial aid for the semester-long programs.
+Students are eligible for federal financial aid for the semester-long programs.